 The course will introduce students to the concepts of statistical mechanics.
-Microscopic interactions are connected to macroscopic thermodynamic system behavior.
-Topics include probability, the kinetic theory of gases, Liouville's theorem, conservation laws, the entropy of mixing, the microcanonical ensemble, the canonical ensemble, Hamiltonian mechanics, and an introduction to quantum mechanics.
-Prerequisites: ME 315, ME 340, MTH 353
+Microscopic interaction are connected to macroscopic thermodynamic system behavior.
+Topics include probability, the kineti theory of gases, Liouville's theorem, conservation laws, the entropy of mixing, the microcanonical ensemble, the canonical ensemble, Hamiltonian mechanics, and an introduction to quantum mechanics.
+Prerequisites: ME 315, ME 340, MTH 353.
+A minimum grade of C- is required for all prerequisites.